Sahrawi People's Liberation Army: Equipment

 Captured Moroccan Eland armored cars in the Polisario Museum.

 When it originally began the Anti-Spanish rebellion, Polisario was forced to capture its weapons individually, and transport them only by foot or camel.
 But the insurgents multiplied their arsenal and military sophistication after striking an alliance with Algeria in 1975.
 The modern SPLA is equipped mainly with now outdated Soviet-manufactured weaponry, donated by Algeria and in some cases by Libya.
-But its arsenals display a bewildering variety of material, some of it captured from Mauritanian (Panhard AMLs) or Moroccan forces (Eland Mk7s, Ratel IFVs, AMX-13s, SK-105 Kürassiers) and made in France, the United States, South Africa, Austria, or Britain.
+But its arsenals display a wide variety of material, some of it captured from Mauritanian (Panhard AMLs) or Moroccan forces (Eland Mk7s, Ratel IFVs, AMX-13s, SK-105 Kürassiers) and made in France, the United States, South Africa, Austria, or Britain.
 The SPLA has several armored units, composed of old tanks (T-55s, T-62s), somewhat more modern armored cars (EE-9 Cascavels, BRDM-2s), infantry fighting vehicles (BMP-1s, BTR-60s), rocket launchers (BM-21s, BM-30s) and halftracks.
 Surface-to-air missiles (anti-aircraft missiles, as SA-6s, SA-7s, SA-8s and SA-9s) have downed several Moroccan F-5 fighter jets, and helped compensate for the complete Moroccan control of the skies.

 One of the most innovative tactics of the SPLA was its early and extensive use of Land Rovers and other re-modeled civilian vehicles as technicals, improvised fighting vehicles mounting anti-aircraft machine guns (as ZPU-2 or ZU-23) or anti-tank missiles, (as the AT-3 Sagger).
 The SPLA uses them in great numbers in order to overwhelm unprepared garrisoned outposts in rapid surprise strikes.
 This may reflect the movement's difficulties in obtaining original military equipment, but nonetheless proved a powerful tactic.

 On 3 November 2005, the Polisario Front signed the Geneva Call, committing itself to a total ban on landmines, and later began to destroy its landmine stockpiles under international supervision.
 Morocco is one of 40 governments that have not signed the 1997 mine ban treaty.
 Both parties have used mines extensively in the conflict, but some mine-clearing operations have been carried out under MINURSO supervision since the ceasefire agreement.